carltongibson/django-sphinx-view/docs/source/index.rst

   HTML docs using ``make html`` and the ``HTMLBuilder``.
 This will complete the circle, so to speak, and allow building your docs to static HTML or if you don't have the Django development server available.
-* Provide a **doc page template** for the 80% case.
-My current development template has too much of my site's markup in it.
-I need to move that towards the base template, and then what's left should (in theory) be good for most sites to use.
-It should be just the blocks containing the sections from the JSON.

 The non-goal is to replace Sphinx themes in general. ``django-sphinx-view`` is about integrating Sphinx build docs into your Django site.
 You bring the